local-first-web/auth/src/chain/README.md

 ![image](https://user-images.githubusercontent.com/2136620/98110368-43240700-1e9f-11eb-9ea9-ecd1253e9ffe.png)

 In many cases, we can accept all the concurrent changes in some arbitrary order, and it all works out.
 There are a few tricky scenarios, though, where Alice and Bob’s concurrent changes may be at odds with each other.
-Specifically, what do you do if…
+For example, what do you do if…

 1. Alice and Bob concurrently remove each other?
 2. Alice removes Bob, and Bob concurrently adds a new member Charlie?